 Millennials could accurately be called the smartphone and social media generation.
 You’ll never see them without their smartphone, and they are constantly checking their social media accounts throughout the day – keeping in touch with friends, shopping, and even conducting business.
 The PEW Research Center has found that 82% of adults between 18 and 29 use Facebook regularly.
 And you will have to do the same to sell to your home to millennial buyers.
 Building a strong social media presence will allow you to connect with this audience and engage potential buyers through their preferred avenues.
 Your agent can help you with social media accounts for selling your home.
 To find out how just call (866) 593 7012.

-Also, you will have to make some communications adjustments to sell your home to millennial buyers in Los Angeles.
+Also, you will have to make some communications adjustments to sell your home to millennial buyers in Riverside.
 You will likely have to forget using phone calls and face-to-face meetings as your primary means of communication.
 Millennials prefer to communicate via text messages, instant messaging, and email.
 Ease and speed of communication are their top priorities, and you will simply have to make the necessary adjustments to accommodate them.

 SOCIAL PROOF THROUGH WORD OF MOUTH AND REVIEWS